-Keep in mind that a little musky penis smell is natural, but if you notice a negative change in the way your intimate area smells, it may be time to take action.
+Keep in mind that a little musky penis smell is natural, but if you notice a negative change in the way your intimate area smells, take action.
 This could mean improving your general hygiene or seeking medical advice, if more concerning symptoms are present.

 "A smelly penis is just as embarrassing for a man as a smelly vagina is for a woman," Lee said.
 "No one wants to feel they are unattractive—whether it’s the physical appearance or the smell.
 There’s no doubt that smell is an important sense and plays a key role in sexual arousal and the sexual response."